rtang03/gupload-server/README.md

 ./build/gupload upload \
     --cacert ./cert/tls.crt \
     --infile main.go \
-    --label org1msp \
+    --public \
     --outfile main.go \
     --address localhost:1313

 ```
-The uploaded filename will be placed at /fileserver directory; its filename will be `org1msp--main.go`.
-Label can
+If `public` flag is false, the uploaded filename will be placed at `fileserver` directory; its filename will be `main.go`.
+Or
-be used as organization identifier, or usages e.g. config files.
+otherwise, the uploaded file will be sent to `fileserver/public` directory in the server.

+Note that `gupload` client is not able to download non-public files.

 The default address is `localhost:1313`.